cert-manager/website/content/en/docs/contributing/e2e.md

   not required.
 For non-Linux hosts (i.e. OSX), you will need to ensure you have a relatively new version of kubectl available on your PATH.

-- An internet connection: tests require access to DNS, and optionally Cloudflare APIs (if a Cloudflare API token is provided).
+- An internet connection: tests require access to DNS, and optionally CloudFlare APIs (if a CloudFlare API token is provided).

 Bazel, Docker and Kubectl should be installed through your preferred means.